gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/installation-guide-migration/README.md

 ### Breaking changes

-From with this version, the name of some components of Gravitee.io APIM changes.
+From with this version, the name of some components of Gravitee APIM changes.
 As a consequence, the following plugins are renamed :

 | before 3.10.0                                            | after 3.10.0                                                      |
 | -------------------------------------------------------- | ----------------------------------------------------------------- |